2486 Pruden Blvd. Suffolk, VA 23434

 Dental Crowns in Suffolk, VA

-Dr. Steve Gwaltney, Dr. J.Ryland Gwaltney, and Dr. Whitney Gwaltney are highly-trained restorative dentists in Suffolk, VA.
-They have helped many patients restore their smiles following dental damages using dental crowns.
-Dental crowns are porcelain caps designed to replace the entire exterior of your tooth.
+Dr. Steve Gwaltney, Dr. J. Ryland Gwaltney, and Dr. Whitney Gwaltney are highly-trained restorative dentists in Suffolk, VA.
+They have helped many patients restore their smiles following dental damage using dental crowns.
+Dental crowns are porcelain caps that replace the entire exterior of your tooth.

 If a tooth is severely damaged, we will file it down to its foundational core to prepare for a dental crown.
-This allows you to maintain tooth-root functionality for your restoration.
+This allows you to maintain toothroot functionality for your restoration.
 Then, the dental crown will be placed over the tooth’s foundational core.
 It will functionally replace your damaged tooth while also protecting the core of the tooth from further damage.

 CEREC Same-Day Crowns

 Our office provides same-day dental crowns using CEREC technology.
 Traditional dental crowns often require multiple visits to complete the crown process.
 Multiple dental impressions have to be taken.
-Then the impressions have to be sent to a dental lab where the crown is made.
+Then the impressions must be sent to a dental lab where the crown is made.
 A temporary crown has to be placed on the tooth to protect it.
 Finally, the permanent crown is returned to our office about two weeks later.

-Dental Crown FAQ’s
+Dental Crown FAQs

 What to expect after getting a dental crown?